dsv-su/gdpr-portal/readme.md

 ### Response Status Codes

 The Plugin should return a status code if the resource is not returned and report a status.
-There are two ways to return status codes.
-One option is to return HTTP codes or if the system lacks this option, to return the message codes below:
+The message codes below have been designed for this purpose:

-HTTP Status code | Message code | Description
+Message code | corresponds to HTTP Status code |  Description
 ------------ | ------------- | --------------
-200 | ok | The request has succeeded.
-The client can read the result of the request in the body and the headers of the response.
-204 | not_found | User not Found - The requested user could not be found.
-400 | error | Bad Request - The request could not be understood by the server due to malformed syntax.
-401 | error | Unauthorized - The request requires user authentication or, if the request included authorization credentials, authorization has been refused for those credentials.
-404 | error | Provider Server Error.
-Offline.
-409 | mismatch | The user data given exist in dublicate.
-Mismatch data given.
-500 | error | Internal Server Error
-300 | pending | Waiting for manual upload of data.
+ok | (200) | The request has succeeded.
+The client can read the result of the request in the body and the headers of the response. not_found | (204) | User not Found - The requested user could not be found. error | (400) | Bad Request - The request could not be understood by the server due to malformed syntax. error | (401) | Unauthorized - The request requires user authentication or, if the request included authorization credentials, authorization has been refused for those credentials. error | (404) | Provider Server Error.
+Offline. mismatch | (409) | The user data given exist in dublicate.
+Mismatch data given. error | (500) | Internal Server Error pending | (300) | Waiting for manual upload of data.

 ## 6. Database